viraj-kumar/parsons/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-title: Multiple Parson's Problems on One Page
+title: Parson's Problems for practice
 ---
-# Parsons Practice

 ## Problem 1: Right-angled triangle
 Re-arrange the blocks below so that the program reads an integer `n` and prints a right-angled triangle of height `n`.